Jadieboo/mini-tailwind-projects/README.md

 # Mini Tailwind Projects

 Mini projects from a Tailwind CSS Udemy course by Brad Traversy.
+All of the projects are UI based only with no functionality.

 ### Email Subscribe Project